 Even though the water flow and watershed has dwindled significantly, the river itself is still absolutely beautiful.
 In the US it is protected as a wild and scenic river, and includes the Río Grande del Norte National Monument near Taos, New Mexico.

-Rivers of Africa
+Rivers in Africa

 “The Nile” is actually composed of the White Nile and the Blue Nile, which starts at Lake Tana in Ethiopia and joins the White Nile in Sudan.
 It’s their combined distance that has often been denoted as the world’s longest river.